 - Include an image caption (entered separately in the submission form; do not put this on the image itself).

 The Video Pitch should provide an engaging overview of the design project and convince the judges that the idea has merit.
-Be sure the video include an explanation of the specific climate-related problem the innovation solves, how it is inspired by nature, and conveys key discoveries or insights from the design process.
-The video will be displayed in a gallery of submissions on the YDC website if your team is selected as a winner or honorable mention.
+Be sure the video includes an explanation of the specific climate-related problem the innovation solves, how it is inspired by nature, and conveys key discoveries or insights from the design process.
+This Video Pitch Tips resource provides additional suggestions and resources that can help you create a compelling video.

 - Uploaded to Vimeo or YouTube and made available for public viewing.
 (You will enter the video link on the submission form.)